2026 dates filling up! Earlybird rates concluding on July 1, 2026

 A Historical Landmark at 2,017m

 Mt.
-Kumotori is a gateway to the Okuyama (deep interior), a region where ancient mountain spirituality meets modern global storytelling.
+Kumotori is a gateway to the less traveled "Okuyama" (Japan's deep-mountain interior), a region where ancient mountain spirituality meets modern global storytelling.
 It is a landscape defined by the "mountain spirit" that has shaped Japanese culture from the Edo period to the present day.

 • The Folklore: This region is central to the tradition of wolf worship connected to the nearby